aslake/mipy_esp/README.md

 When a connection is established, callbacks and jobs are set up and MQTT-client connects to a remote broker.
-The code then goes into a main loop, which serves hardware I/O, job events, MQTT subscriptions while maintaining chip network connections.
+The code then goes into a main loop, which serves hardware I/O, job events, MQTT subscriptions while maintaining chip network and MQTT broker connections.

 ![alt text](./images/architecture.svg "Code flowchart")